 Ground rules about links in cold email

-Before we pass to technical tips, there are some crucial rules about putting links into email messages.
+Before we pass on to technical tips, there are some crucial rules about putting links to email messages.
 And those do not derive from technical limitations.
-They derive from logical and structural cold email assumptions and from our respect to the addressee.
+They derive from logical and structural cold email assumptions and from our respect for the addressee.

-Rule #1 Don’t put in too many links in one email
+Rule #1 Don’t put too many links in one email

 If you add a link in every sentence, the recipient of your email will not be able to decide what you want from them.
 Which link do you want them to click on?
 And why should they even click on anything?
 If you decide to put in a link, make sure it leads to a place from where they can take a next step – contact you back, find more useful information on your company, etc.